-Strategy 2: Adapt the parameters of all models.
-Select the model, which converges best.

-Do we have discovered a good selection criterion for the model?
+So, another plausible idea might be: Select the model, which converges best.
+Is this a good selection criterion for the model?
 The answer is no: the additional interactions slow the convergence down, but the inverse is also true for too simple models which can not approximate the observed samples well, but initially converge faster than the true model.